humanmade/block-editor-components/src/components/GenericServerSideEdit/README.md

 ```

-Optionally, you can use it inside an edit component with inspector controls:
+Optionally, you can use it inside an edit component with inspector controls via a fragment like this:

 ```js
 import { Panel, PanelBody } from '@wordpress/components';